 It’s easy to forget the well-being of your HVAC system when you’re cold and need to pump up the heat, but pushing your system too hard will reduce efficiency and the lifespan of your system.
 It comes down to this: the further your thermostat setting is from the temperature outside, the more strain your system will experience as it attempts to reach that set temperature.
 In the winter, keep your thermostat as close to 68 degrees Fahrenheit as possible.
 You’ll preserve your system and cut utility costs.

 Watch out for anything that puts strain on your system’s efficiency, and you’ll be on your way to preserving it.
 Of course, the best way to preserve your HVAC system is with regular maintenance by a professional.
-To schedule your maintenance, call One Source Heating and Cooling at 205-209-4246.
+To schedule your maintenance, call One Source Heating, Cooling & Electrical at (205) 509-1929.

 Image provided by Shutterstock